sbslee/notes/Anaconda.md

 ## CondaHTTPError <a name="CondaHTTPError"></a>

-When installing a new package using `conda install`, if you get the `CondaHTTPError` error that looks similar to:
+When installing a new package via `conda install`, if you get `CondaHTTPError` with the message that looks:

 ```
 Collecting package metadata (current_repodata.json): failed